 RULES & INFORMATION

-- MYBEP recipients will receive a heifer donated by an experienced cattle family, organization or individual, two straws of semen from Minnesota Select Sires, an Andis cattle clippers, a show stick and 100 pounds of Purina Show Chow from Purina Animal Nutrition.
+- MYBEP recipients will receive a heifer donated by an experienced cattle family, organization or individual, two straws of semen from Minnesota Select Sires, an Andis cattle clippers and 100 pounds of Purina Show Chow from Purina Animal Nutrition.

 - Must participate as a 4-H, FFA or junior breed association member